mbcutts/rock_paper_scissors/README.md

 the requirements.txt file will then be updated.
 Keep in mind: some packages you install on one operating system may not be available on another.
 You will have to debug and resolve this yourself if this is the case.
 ### static/ ###
 Contains the static images, CSS, & JS files used by the flask app for the webpage.
 You will need to create this and put files in it.
 Place all your images used for your website in static/images/ so that you can then reference them in your html files.
+### utils.py ###
+Contains common functions used by the flask app.
+Put things here that are used more than once in the flask app.
 ### templates/ ###
 Contains the HTML pages used for the webpage.
 Edit these to fit your project. index.html is the demo page.
 ### Files used for deployment ###